okyntary/tp/docs/tutorials/TracingCode.md

      <img src="../images/ModelClassDiagram.png" width="450" /><br>
    * :bulb: This may be a good time to read through the [`Model` component section of the DG](../DeveloperGuide.html#model-component)

-1. As you step through the rest of the statements in the `EditCommand#execute()` method, you'll see that it creates a `CommandResult` object (containing information about the result of the execution) and returns it.<br>
+1. As you step through the rest of the statements in the `PersonEditCommand#execute()` method, you'll see that it creates a `CommandResult` object (containing information about the result of the execution) and returns it.<br>
    Advancing the debugger by one more step should take you back to the middle of the `LogicManager#execute()` method.<br>

 1. Given that you have already seen quite a few classes in the `Logic` component in action, see if you can identify in this partial class diagram some of the classes you've encountered so far, and see how they fit into the class structure of the `Logic` component: